International Student and Alumni Meetup Olomouc 2025

 This year's International Student and Alumni Meetup took place on December 4, 2025 at Pevnost poznání (Fort Science) in Olomouc.
-Co-organized by the Palacký University Olomouc, the event brought together over 100 students and alumni from all over the world, offering them a unique opportunity to connect, share experiences, and get inspired.
+Co-organised by the Palacký University Olomouc, the event brought together over 100 students and alumni from all over the world, offering them a unique opportunity to connect, share experiences, and get inspired.
 Apart from facilitating networking between alumni and students, the event presented post-graduation opportunities for international students and graduates in the region.
-It also showcased alumni programs and university career centers from across the region.
+It also showcased alumni programmes and university career centres from across the region.

-"From Student to Professional - Your Legal Survival Guide to Working in Czechia," was hosted by professionals from Brno Expat Centre - a public service helping internationals turn Czechia into their home.
-They gave the audience a detailed manual how to work in Czechia safely and confidently, covering what to sign, how to stay legal, manage taxes and insurance, and build a secure future here.
+Participants could then choose from two career workshops.
+The first, titled "From Student to Professional - Your Legal Survival Guide to Working in Czechia," was led by experts from the Brno Expat Centre - a public service helping internationals turn Czechia into their home.
+They gave the audience a detailed overview detailed overview of how to work safely and confidently in Czechia, covering employment contracts, residence status, taxes and insurance, and tips for building a secure future in Czechia.

 Evening networking

-However, the evening networking session was the part that met with the greatest success.
-As six o'clock drew near, more participants started to arrive.
-The opening speeches were made by Bára Křenek Sobotková, head of Study in Czechia and Roman Klepetko Deputy Director, head of Higher Education and Lifelong Learning Division at DZS.
-Bára concluded her speech with a teaser for the upcoming Czechia Alumni platform, which will serve as the ultimate source of information and a hub for finding new connections.
+The evening networking session proved to be the highlight of the day.
+As six o'clock approached, more participants began to arrive.
+The opening speeches were made by Roman Klepetko, the Deputy Director and Head of Higher Education and Lifelong Learning Division at the Czech National Agency for International Education and Research (DZS) and Bára Křenek Sobotková, the Head of Study in Czechia initiative.
+Bára concluded her speech with a teaser for the upcoming Czechia Alumni platform, which will serve as a central source of information and a hub for finding new connections.

 Students and alumni were then warmly welcomed by Michael Kohajda, the Rector of the Palacký University Olomouc, and Ivona Barešová, the Pro-Rector for International Relations.

-The event also featured a language corner organized by the Institute for Language and Preparatory Studies, where attendees practiced their Czech through board games like Člověče, nezlob se! and Codenames.
+The language corner, organized by the Institute for Language and Preparatory Studies (UJOP), allowed attendees to practise their Czech through board games like Člověče, nezlob se! and Codenames.

 Finding Common Ground in Czechia

-Apart from students, we also interviewed alumni who stayed in Czechia to ask how they integrated into the community.
-"At the beginning, it might be difficult to build your network and your group of friends but once you are in, then it suddenly becomes very easy and people are open and friendly...and then those are friendships for life," shared Niels Hexpoor, who is currently working for Palacký University as Aurora Sustainability & Impact Leader.
+Apart from students, we also spoke with alumni who have chosen to stay in Czechia after graduation.
+"At the beginning, it might be difficult to build your network and your group of friends but once you are in, then it suddenly becomes very easy and people are open and friendly...and then those are friendships for life," shared Niels Hexpoor, who is currently working for the Palacký University as Aurora Sustainability & Impact Leader.

-Since everyone was in a good spirit, the event continued until late evening.
-Part of the success was the Czech-Bosnian band called No Barriers, which provided amazing accompaniment to the entire networking event.
+With the atmosphere still buzzing, the event continued into the late evening.
+Part of the success was the Czech-Bosnian band called No Barriers, whose live performance provided amazing accompaniment to the entire networking event.
 As ten o'clock drew near, the participants gradually began to depart.

 View the photos from this event here.